zgoda/corslib/docs/index.rst

 CORSlib
 =======

 CORSlib is framework-agnostic library that emits CORS headers on web server side based on defined rules.
+Policies are applied per request but may be used with arbitrary granularity.

 API documentation
 -----------------